maxime-filippini/maximefilippini.me/posts/a-journey-to-the-stars.md

 - The `case` statement does a pattern match on our list `lst`.

   - `[] -> lst` means that if the list is empty, we return the list itself (i.e. we are done iterating);
-  - If the list is not empty, the the list can be written as `[first, ..rest]`, i.e. `first` is the name we attach to the first element of the list, and the rest of the list is labelled `rest`.
+  - If the list is not empty, then the list can be written as `[first, ..rest]`, i.e. `first` is the name we attach to the first element of the list, and the rest of the list is labelled `rest`.
 We write it as `..rest` because `rest` is itself a list.
 This would be the equivalent of writing `*rest` in Python.